Dear Digital Stewardship Colleagues & Advocates!

 After several months of intense development, the Scaling Software Preservation and Emulation-as-a-Service-Infrastructure (EaaSI) Beta has been RELEASED!

-To celebrate this program milestone, and to give our communities more information about the EaaSI Beta, we are kicking off a four-week series.
-Each week, we share a blog post that takes a deeper dive into a major aspect of the beta release including Development, Documentation, Deployment, and Testing.
+To celebrate this program milestone, and to give our communities more information about the EaaSI Beta, we prepared a four-week series.
+Each week, we share a blog post that takes a deep dive into a major aspect of the beta release including Development, Documentation, Deployment, and Testing.

 IN CASE YOU MISSED IT